coder/docs/admin/templates.md

 embeddable button.
 This button makes it easy for developers to use your [workspace template](../workspaces/workspace-templates/index.md).

+> Due to changes made to Coder v1.30.0+ to support the use of multiple Git
+> providers, you must regenerate any embeddable buttons created using v1.29.x or
+> earlier.
+Otherwise, the buttons will not work correctly.

 To create your button:

 1. Go to **Manage** > **Admin** > **Templates**.